Swing Around: Moser

 The Dactylus is very similar to the Huss Swing Around except the ride only features eight cars with a maximum lift of 90° that each seats two passengers which are restrained by over the shoulder restraints.
 The Moser version also moves in a counterclockwise (anticlockwise) rotation, where the HUSS Swing Around rotates in a clockwise rotation.

 SBF Visa

 The Airborne Shot operates very similarly to the HUSS Swing Around.
 The major noticeable difference is the cars where riders are suspended (legs dangling) while seated being restrained by a shoulder restraint throughout the duration of the ride.
 The Airborne Shot features eight two-passenger open cars with an overall capacity of 16 passengers per ride.

 Soriani and Moser

-The Apollo (formerly Apollo 2000 from 1984-2006) was very similar to the HUSS Swing Around.
+The Apollo (formerly Apollo 2000 from 1984 to 2006) was very similar to the HUSS Swing Around.
 However, it is manufactured by Soriani and Moser.
 The major difference is that there is a globe in the center of the ride and the lap bars are closer to the passengers.
 One of these was located at Dorney Park & Wildwater Kingdom.